 M24B-003: O'Connell 1979 - Billy Engelhart 1980 - Don Devine 2015

 That leaves only the Warner Hodgdon car unknown today.
 It also only leaves one car that exists today with no established history.

-My thanks to Luis Mateus, who did much early work on these cars, Simmo Iskül, who has done his usual excellent job examining his enormous archive of photographs to find distinguishing features in the cars, Michael Ferner, and 'Matt', another colleague who prefers his valued contributions to remain anonymous.
-Thanks also to Chris Spehert, who has put a lot of work into researching these cars, and travelled to Roscoe, Illinois, in July 2020 to identify the ex-Andretti chassis 002.
+My thanks to Luis Mateus, who did much early work on these cars, Simmo Iskül, who has done his usual excellent job examining his enormous archive of photographs to find distinguishing features in the cars, Michael Ferner, and 'gbl', another colleague who prefers his valued contributions to remain anonymous.
+Thanks also to ex-McLaren Engines engineer Greg Denny, and to Chris Spehert, who has put a lot of work into researching these cars, and travelled to Roscoe, Illinois, in July 2020 to identify the ex-Andretti chassis 002.
 We are grateful for the contributions made via Facebook by former McLaren mechanic Steve Roby, and former Jerry O'Connell crew member and then H&R Racing chief mechanic Paul Diatlovich, who stripped Ol' Hound after Bettenhausen's accident at Riverside in 1981 and retained the chassis plate.
 Jan Shaffer's article on Ol' Hound in the 1982 MIS race program has proved very useful.
 Thanks also to former owner Billy Engelhart who helpfully commented on Facebook in 2013 that his old car was "M24B McLaren Cosworth S/N 003".